 - The paint will take about 3 weeks to fully cure but light use after about 3 days is usually fine as long as you are careful!
 If your drawers stick anywhere, it’s best to leave them off for a few weeks so that you don’t scratch off the paint.
 Hardware can go back on after a day or so.

-Note: It’s up to you whether you paint the inside of the cabinet and drawers or not.
+Note: It’s up to you whether you paint the inside of the cabinet or drawers.
 I didn’t bother because no one sees inside it but me.

 Vanity Hardware & Faucet

-The easiest way to update a vanity’s hardware is to spray paint it.
+The easiest way to update the cabinet hardware is to spray paint it.
 Matte black or any shade of gold work well.
 Of course, you can just as easily buy new hardware but I couldn’t find anything that I liked in a 5-inch pull that didn’t cost a small fortune.